 Dr. Gervais and Felix Baumgartner began to work together to do a few key things.
 The first item that they worked on was to reconnect Felix with the most powerful element of the mission, which was the dream to do something that no human had ever done before.
 Then they slowly began to desensitize Felix to the suit, getting him used to small parts of the suit one step at a time.
 For example, they would put on the boots, and just leave them on for the day, while doing other tasks.
 Slowly Felix began to get used to the parts of the suit and was able, incrementally, to tolerate the suit.
 This mirrors our principle of the aggregate of 1% gains, which I've talked about throughout this Program.
 Dr. Gervais taught Felix how to control his breathing to calm himself, and how to speak to himself positively to stay focused.
 Finally, they worked on staying in the present so that Felix could manage his mind.

 The message that you can take from this is that everyone, even the most highly trained and experienced specialists, encounter mental challenges that affect their performance and health.
 However, by applying principles from sport psychology, positive psychology, and eastern philosophies we can learn to perform to our potential and to achieve better health at the same time.
 That’s the foundation of what I call Think Clearly.

 This month we will work together to build the foundation for better mental health and performance.

-If you didn't have a chance to complete The Ripple Effect Questionnaire at the beginning of the Program, please take five minutes to fill it out now.
+If you didn't have a chance to complete The Wells Performance Questionnaire at the beginning of the Program, please take five minutes to fill it out now.
 It is entirely up to you, but if you do fill out the audit, we will get back to you with specific recommendations regarding your stress and mental health.

 Today's New Habit: Practice short bursts of happiness